 Bachelor of Arts in Music

-Auditions and placement exams are not required to enter the Bachelor of Arts program.
-However, we recommend that all entering B.A. students take the placement exams so you can be placed in a class appropriate to your skill level.
+Auditions and placement evaluations are not required to enter the Bachelor of Arts program.
+However, we recommend that all entering B.A. students take the placement evaluations so you can be placed in a class appropriate to your skill level.

 Bachelor of Music

 Students entering the Bachelor of Music program are required to submit an audition video or composition portfolio.
-Placement exams are not required, however, we recommend that all entering B.M. students take the placement exams so you can be placed in a class appropriate to your skill level.
+Placement evaluations are not required, however, we recommend that all entering B.M. students take the placement evaluations so you can be placed in a class appropriate to your skill level.

 Master of Arts in Music

-Students entering the Master of Arts in Music program studying Music History and Music Education are not required to audition but are required to take the graduate level placement exams.
+Students entering the Master of Arts in Music program studying Music History and Music Education are not required to audition but are required to take the graduate level placement evaluations.

 Master of Music

-Students entering the Master of Music Program are required to submit an audition video and take the graduate level placement exams.
+Students entering the Master of Music Program are required to submit an audition video and take the graduate level placement evaluations.